rapenne-s/bento/README.md

 As each host is sending a log upon rebuild to tell if it failed or succeeded, we can use this file to check what happened since the sftp file `last_time_changed` was created.

-Using `./get_status.sh` you can track the current state of each hosts.
+Using `./get_status.sh` you can track the current state of each hosts (time since last update, current NixOS version, status report)

 [![asciicast](https://asciinema.org/a/519060.svg)](https://asciinema.org/a/519060)